Canadian Radio-television and Telecommunications Commission

 - Highlights of the Report on Misleading or Aggressive Communications Retail Sales Practices

-- Price Comparisons of Wireline, Wireless and Internet Services in Canada and with Foreign Jurisdictions – 2018 Edition Study of Telecommunications Services in Canada and Select Foreign Jurisdictions (external link)
+- Price Comparisons of Wireline, Wireless and Internet Services in Canada and with Foreign Jurisdictions – 2021 Edition (external link)

 We are a federal institution that is part of the Canadian Heritage portfolio.
 We operate at arm’s length from the Government of Canada.